 - Problems with your veins or arteries.

 - Brain abnormalities, such as tumors, and dementia.

 - Pelvic problems (in women) or prostate problems (in men).

 Path to improved health

-If your primary care doctor determines that you should have an MRI, their office staff will most likely call to schedule an appointment for you.
+If your primary care doctor thinks you should have an MRI, his or her office staff will call to schedule an appointment for you.
 Many insurance companies require office staff to call on your behalf to get the scan approved.
 You will go to a hospital or radiology center for the scan.

 Your doctor may ask you not to eat or drink anything a few hours before the MRI, depending on what part of your body you are having scanned.
 You should mention this when you call to make the appointment.

 Your doctor also may request that you have an MRI with contrast.
-This means that a contrast agent (think of it as a dye) will be injected into your body just before the scan.
+This means that a contrast agent (a dye) will be injected into your body just before the scan.
 The injection of contrast is most often done through an IV (intravenously, through a vein) that is placed in the back of your hand or the inside of your elbow.
-The contrast will improve the quality of the images and provide more detail in some instances.
+The contrast will improve the quality of the images.
+It may provide more detail in some instances.